 — Elon Musk (@elonmusk) July 30, 2016

 We currently call it the Tesla Truck and it could very well end up being the official name.
-Elon himself has referred to it as the “Tesla truck” or “Tesla Pickup”.
-We don’t expect anything creative with Tesla’s new naming schemes going forward, as historically they have been pretty direct.
+Elon Musk himself has referred to it as the “Tesla truck” or “Tesla Pickup”.
+We do not expect anything creative with Tesla’s new naming schemes going forward, as historically they have been pretty direct.
+Most recently, Elon referenced the truck through the name Cybertruck.

 “I like calling things what they are.
 So Roadster is called ‘Roadster’ because it’s a roadster.
 There is no good word for ‘sedan’ so we couldn’t call it ‘the Sedan’.
 It wouldn’t work, or ‘Saloon’.
 There’s just like literally no word.
 So the Model S stands for ‘sedan’….
 It’s X for ‘crossover SUV’.”

-The Tesla Truck was stated by Elon Musk to have six seats.
+The Tesla pickup truck was stated by Elon Musk to have six seats.
 What’s interesting to note is that this is a rare occasion of a deleted tweet by the Tesla CEO.
-We can’t decipher further than this, so it is anyone’s guess as to how many people the Tesla truck holds.
+We can’t decipher further than this, so it is anyone’s guess as to how many people the new Tesla truck holds.
+Six however sounds reasonable given that the Model Y can hold seven.

 Tesla Truck Range